 Women with PCOS are often faced with the risk of obesity, hypertension, insulin resistance, excessive food craving (binge eating) and so on.
 It is therefore expedient to know that insulin intolerance is most probably likely to be a major battle to deal with.

 Insulin resistance can cause high blood sugar levels, which can raise your appetite, cause you to crave sweets and lead to weight gain.
-Out of control, insulin resistance can lead to both diabetes and heart diseases.
+Out of control, insulin resistance can lead to both diabetes and heart disease.

-Now, it is found that even women who are of normal and average weights are also faced with insulin resistance.
+Now, it is found that even women who are of normal and average weight are also faced with insulin resistance.
 Although moderate weight loss is recommended for people with PCOS so as to help with metabolic and hormonal stability.